Dow set for a big drop as trade war fears return

 Here we go again.

-The Dow was on track to open down more than 200 points on Friday after President Trump threatened to escalate a confrontation with China over trade.
+The Dow was on track to open 200 points lower on Friday after President Trump threatened to escalate a confrontation with China over trade.

 Trump said he was considering tariffs on $100 billion more in Chinese exports, which would triple what the United States is already planning.